Resources

 A useful PB view shows the current PB, the previous PB, the improvement and the date it happened.
 It should also make it clear whether the improvement was small but meaningful, such as a few tenths of a second, or a larger step forward.

 For younger swimmers, PB progress can come unevenly.
 Some events move quickly, while others pause for a while.
-A private tracking view helps parents see the pattern without treating every race as a judgement.
+A private tracking view helps show the pattern without treating every race as a judgement.

 Use splits and notes carefully